7 Day Hiking & Trekking Tours & Trips

 A challenging 4-day route combines 50km mountain biking from Malaga Pass (4,350m), trekking through Santa Maria (1,400m) and Santa Teresa (1,680m) villages.
 The path includes 6-hour hiking to Aguas Calientes before early morning Machu Picchu exploration.

-Duration 4 days Destinations Cusco, Ollantaytambo, Santa Maria, Santa Teresa, Aguas Calientes, Machu Picchu Age Range up to 99 year olds Operator Bamba Travel From
+Duration 4 days Destinations Cusco, Ollantaytambo, Santa Maria, Santa Teresa, Aguas Calientes, Machu Picchu Age Range Ages 10+ Operator Bamba Travel From

 Luxury Inca Trail to Machu Picchu 4 Days